StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Here’s a list of factors in your control that directly impact execution quality:

-• What stock is being traded.
+• The stock that's being traded.
 Companies in the S&P 500, for example, all boast extremely large market caps (they’re worth billions) and high average daily volumes of millions of shares per day.
 This means there is a lot of liquidity (buyers and sellers), which translates into consistently tight spreads (the difference in price between the bid and the ask).
 On the flip side, a micro-cap stock (or a penny stock traded on a non-major market, e.g. OTCBB) that trades only 10,000 shares per day, on average, has little liquidity.
 As a result, spreads are often very wide, which means you are less likely to obtain a quality fill on your order.

 • Time of day.
 The first 15 minutes of each trading day are statistically the most volatile, meaning stocks fluctuate the most during these times.
 More specifically, bid / ask spreads are wider, on average.
 Similarly, pre- and post-market hours have much wider spreads, including far less liquidity, as compared to regular market hours.